BBVA/patton/docs/source/install.rst

 Installation
 ============

-This document is a quick introduction to install Patton Server
+This document gives you quick introduction to install an evaluation Patton Server instance.

 Before running Patton Server
 ++++++++++++++++++++++++++++